Introducing the New Computing Page

 Software needs simplification, not complication.
 So of course, it becomes insanely complex.

-If you watch the Scotty Kilmer channel on cars, how they’re overly complex now, it’s to the point they’re almost unrepairable.
-Scotty griped about German luxury cars to a German mechanic who told him that they’re only supposed to last four or five years anyway.
+Cars, overly complex now, have gotten to the point they’re almost unrepairable.
+A complaint about German luxury cars to a German mechanic was met with the response that they’re only supposed to last four or five years anyway.

 You know there are a lot of best practices, but if you go to work in this field, it’s all just, “get it done as fast as possible.”